hdctambien/JEMGrader/README.md

 * JUnit Testing
 * Output Testing

+## Requirements

+If you want to use JUnit to test your student code, you need to use JUnit 4 and you will need the following jar files in your Test folder:

+* junit-4.13.jar
+* hamcrest-core-1.3.jar

+You can download these files from [The JUnit 4 Repository](https://github.com/junit-team/junit4/wiki/Download-and-Install)

 ## Structure of Student Code

 If your students wrote their code in the file Foo.java then JEM Grader expects the student files to be stored in the following structure: